Minimum wage: Education and training

 Providing education or funding apprenticeships or technical training can provide a bridge for low skilled workers to move into wages above a minimum wage.
 For example, Germany has adopted a state funded apprenticeship program that combines on-the-job and classroom training.
 Having more skills makes workers more valuable and more productive, but having a high minimum wage for low-skill jobs reduces the incentive to seek education and training.
 Moving some workers to higher-paying jobs will decrease the supply of workers willing to accept low-skill jobs, increasing the market wage for those low skilled jobs (assuming a stable labor market).
 However, in that solution the wage will still not increase above the marginal return for the role and will likely promote automation or business closure.

 By country

+Argentina

+The minimum wage was introduced in Argentina in 1945, by Juan Domingo Perón, when he was Secretary of Labour during the government of Edelmiro Farrell.
+When Perón became president, he added it to the Constitutional Reform of 1949, however, the dictatorship that overthrew his government in 1955 eliminated the constitutional hierarchy the minimum wage that obtained.